Bogomil-Simitchiev/JS-WeatherApp/README.md

 # JS-WeatherApp
-WeatherApp which shows information about the weather in the choosen city
+WeatherApp which shows information about the weather in the chosen city